 - Applicable Law

-- All laws, regulations, rules, and orders applicable to Parex or the Merchant, including the Canadian Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), FINTRAC guidance, the Retail Payment Activities Act, and any equivalent legislation in jurisdictions where the Merchant operates.
+- All laws, regulations, rules, and orders applicable to Parex or the Client, including the Canadian Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), FINTRAC guidance, the Retail Payment Activities Act, and any equivalent legislation in jurisdictions where the Client operates.

 - KYC / KYB